sabrinadowla14/Project1-The-Monkees-Band/README.md

 - Feature 5 - User goes Facebook, tutor or YouTube if they want to have more information.
 - Feature 6 - User can go to any pages they want to.
 ### Contact form:
-    * Go to the "Contact" page
+    >__Go to the "Contact" page__
-    * I have Tried to submit the empty form and verify that an error message about the required fields appears
+    > I have Tried to submit the empty form and verify that an error message about the required fields appears
-    * Tried to submit the form with an invalid email address and verify that a relevant error message appears
+    > Tried to submit the form with an invalid email address and verify that a relevant error message appears
-    * Tried to submit the form with all inputs valid and verify that a success message appears.
+    > Tried to submit the form with all inputs valid and verify that a success message appears.
-4. Fans Order form for videos:
+    >Fans Order form for videos:
-    * Go to the "Fan" page
+    >__Go to the "Fan" page__
-    * I have Tried to submit the empty form and verify that an error message about the required fields appears
+    >Tried to submit the empty form and verify that an error message about the required fields appears
-    * Tried to submit the form with an invalid email address and verify that a relevant error message appears
+    >Tried to submit the form with an invalid email address and verify that a relevant error message appears
-    * Tried to submit the form with all inputs valid and verify that a success message appears.
+    >Tried to submit the form with all inputs valid and verify that a success message appears.

 ### Features Left to Implement
-- In the future, I would like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.
+- In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.
 - Search button will help the user to find for a particular thing.
 In index.html, music.html, news.html and fan.html files.
 This will be functional later.
 ## Technologies Used
 - [Bootstrap](https://getbootstrap.com/docs/4.2/getting-started/introduction/)